NiallRussell/Applied-Statistics/README.md

 **Goal:** Compare means of three groups using ANOVA and post-hoc tests.

 **What the code does:**
-- Generates three samples from normal distributions with different means.
+- Generates three samples from normal distributions with different means (0, 0.5, 1)
-- Displays descriptive statistics using `pandas`.
+- Displays descriptive statistics using `pandas` Dataframe.
 - Performs ANOVA using `scipy.stats.f_oneway()`.
 - Runs pairwise t-tests and applies Bonferroni correction.